Tesla shares gain after Musk sheds $5 bln in equity | Business

 RETAIL MANIA While Tesla has lost more in market value than the combined market capitalisation of Ford Motor Co and General Motors this week, retail investors have been net buyers, making net purchases of $157 million on Monday and Tuesday, according to Vanda Research.

 Underscoring the interest of retail investors in EV stocks, Fidelity's brokerage website showed Rivian Automotive Inc , Tesla and Lucid Group were the most traded shares on Wednesday, with buy orders outnumbering sell.
-Shares of Rivian jumped 6.5% in trading before the bell, a day after a stellar market debut that sent the company's valuation over $100 billion.
-Lucid Group advanced 4.4%.
+Shares of Rivian jumped about 11%, a day after a stellar market debut that sent the company's valuation over $100 billion.
+Lucid Group advanced 4%.

 "Now that Tesla has got a first mover advantage, the EV neighborhood is going to get very crowded in the coming quarters," Hogan said.
 Four former and current Tesla board members, including Musk's brother Kimbal Musk, have filed to sell nearly $1 billion worth of shares since Tesla's market value surpassed $1 trillion late last month, according to filings and market data.